-- 7. Payment may be made by the lender in advance of receiving copies of the evidence of identity and address, but only if there is an arrangement in place to cancel the credit agreement and recover the funds in the event that identity cannot be verified (such a payment is made by the lender at its own risk). - 8.
-In accordance with the normal working practice of the lender concerned, identity must be satisfactorily verified in accordance with paragraphs 3 and 4 prior to authorisation being given to the dealer to release the vehicle to the customer or before settling the dealer's invoice. - 9.
-The dealer must have sight of original documents (not copies) and must scrutinise them for authenticity and check the signature against the credit agreement.
-Any photographic proof of identity must also be checked for reasonable likeness of the customer. - 10.
-The dealer must take a copy of the original proofs and this copy of the original proofs, together with confirmation that it is a copy of the original, must be submitted to the lender for subsequent document validation checks.
+7. Payment may be made by the lender in advance of receiving copies of the evidence of identity and address, but there should be in place an arrangement to cancel the credit agreement and recover

+- the funds in the event that identity cannot be verified (such a payment is made by the lender at its own risk). - 8.
+In accordance with the normal working practice of the lender concerned, identity should be satisfactorily verified in accordance with paragraphs 3 and 4 prior to authorisation being given to the dealer to release the vehicle to the customer or before settling the dealer's invoice. - 9.
+The dealer should have sight of original documents (not copies) and should scrutinize them for authenticity and check the signature against the credit agreement.
+Any photographic proof of identity should also be checked for reasonable likeness of the customer. - 10.
+The dealer should take a copy of the original proofs and this copy of the original proofs, together with confirmation that it is a copy of the original, should be submitted to the lender for subsequent document validation checks.
 The lender should not accept a copy of a copy.